metalama/.github/profile/README.md

 ## Packages

-Below is a list of packages originating from this repository:
+Below is a list of packages published by Metalama:

 | Package Name                                                                                          |Description                                                                                           |
 |-------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|